 In most cases, it’s helpful to include a short introduction that tells the viewer what they’re about to learn how to do.

 It can also be helpful to your viewers by creating a bit of intrigue so they’ll want to watch on and find out how you teach them whatever it is they need to know about.

-This is particularly important if you have a long video or if your video isn’t as engaging without an intro.
+I think this step is particularly important if you have a long video or if your video isn’t as engaging without an intro.